-Is the process for hiring new salespeople working for you?
+Is the process for hiring salespeople working for you?
 If it is not, you’re not alone.
 Many employers and sales job candidates think the process for hiring salespeople is broken.

 Even though companies spend a lot to recruit, hire, and train folks for sales positions, the industry turnover rate for salespeople remains abysmal.
 Industry experts report the turnover rate for salespeople is often more than 25%.

-Use the posting to make your job real.
+Use the posting to make your job a reality.
 Talk about the good, the bad, and the opportunity.
 If you need to learn how to write a job post that attracts great sales applicants, get a free copy of our Guide to Hiring the Best Salespeople for Your Company at this link.

 Also, make sure you are going beyond the standard job boards to get your message out.
 To see more about where to place posts for open sales positions, get a copy of our free Hiring Guide at the link above.

 If you’re skirting the salary issue in your post, you are making a mistake.
 Candidates do not want to spend hours completing online applications only to learn the compensation is too low.